apache/openwhisk-wskdeploy/docs/wskdeploy_apigateway_http.md

 ### Deploying

-You can actually deploy the "API Gateway HTTP" manifest from the incubator-openwhisk-wskdeploy project directory if you have downloaded it from GitHub:
+You can actually deploy the "API Gateway HTTP" manifest from the *openwhisk-wskdeploy* project directory if you have downloaded it from GitHub:

 ```sh
 $ wskdeploy -m docs/examples/manifest_hello_world_apigateway_http.yaml